cartwrightian/cfnassist/README.md

 19.Manage ELB Security Group access
 -----------------------------------

 This is helpful if you need to lock down access to a web site during development & testing while still allowing your current location to access it.

-`cfnassist -env Dev -whitelist web 80`
+`cfnassist -env Dev -allowCurrentIP web 80`

 This will update the Security Group for the Dev environment's ELB to allow access to port 80 from your current public IP.
 To revoke the access use this command (from the same location/public IP!)

-`cfnassist -env Dev -blacklist web 80`
+`cfnassist -env Dev -blockCurrentIP web 80`

 If need be you can use the aws console or cli tool to upadte the ELB secuity group, for example if you forget to revoke access before leaving a location.